platform-us/platform/README.md

 ## Building and serving

 Deploying to AWS is handled by AWS CodeBuild.
-Check out `buildspec.yaml` for the steps.
+To deploy, simply push to `master`!
+Check out `buildspec.yaml` for more details on what's actually happening.